 Of course, there are some scenes in Japan and even with immigrants and descendants living in Brazil.
 This ends up making people have this idea that Japanese people are cold.
 But all this is taken in a generalized way and ends up staining the name of the Japanese.
 What makes me even sadder is the fact that Brazilians say that Japanese people are cold, amidst so many horrible cases of coldness that happen within our country.

-Of course there are cold Japanese people, just as there are cold Brazilians.
-A big fact is that Japanese people are reserved, avoid contact with strangers, avoid meddling in other people's lives, and mainly avoid bothering others.
-Japanese people have a serious problem of comunication and to socialize, but most of the time this is due to their shyness.
-This also results in difficulty showing emotions and affection.
+Of course there are cold Japanese people, just as there are cold Brazilian people.
+A big fact is that Japanese people are reserved, avoid contact with strangers, avoid interfering in others' lives, and especially do not want to bother others.
+Japanese people have a serious communication problem and difficulty socializing, but this most of the time is due to their shyness.
+This also results in the difficulty of expressing emotions and affection.

 How are the Japanese?

-Japanese is the opposite of cold and independent.
+The Japanese are the opposite of cold and independent.
 Do you know what a cold person is?
-A cold person has no feelings, doesn't cry, doesn't show pain, fear, anger or sadness.
-Now watch a Dorama or Anime Japanese for you to see how much crying and drama there is.
-Japanese people do their best to prevent their problems from affecting other people, for this reason they avoid crying, complaining and showing their feelings and weaknesses, but they have it all and when it comes to a boil you can see that Japanese are quite the opposite of cold people.
+A cold person has no feelings, does not cry, does not show pain, fear, anger, or sadness.
+Now watch a Dorama or Anime japanese to see how much crying and drama there is.
+Japanese people do their best to avoid letting their problems affect others, for this reason they avoid crying, complaining, and showing their feelings and weaknesses, but they have all of that, and when it bursts, you can see that Japanese people are quite the opposite of cold people.

-I don't even need to comment much on the individuality of the Japanese, because the opposite is clearly visible.
-The Japanese are independent and try to solve their problems alone, but they always work in teams and do everything to help others.
-The Japanese people were created to always think about others and not themselves.
+I don't even need to comment much on the individuality of the japoneses, because the opposite is very visible.
+The japoneses are independent and try to solve their problems alone, but they always work in teams and do everything to help others.
+The povo japanese was raised with the aim of always thinking of others and not themselves.

-The Japanese apply it well to "Golden Rule" or "ethics of reciprocity” where each one must treat others as he would like himself to be treated.
+The Japanese apply the “golden rule” or “ethics of reciprocity” where everyone should treat others as they would like to be treated themselves.

 We cannot say that Japanese people are independent just because they keep their feelings and problems to themselves.
 In reality they always work as a team, teamwork is taken very seriously in Japan.
 People who want to be independent in Japan are frowned upon.